django-cms/django-filer/README.rst

 ``npm install``

-To compile and watch scss and run jshint and jscs watchers:
+To compile and watch scss, run javascript unit-tests, jshint and jscs watchers:

 ``gulp``